jbh0630/MoneyJars/README.md

 # MoneyJars

-The project is a household ledger Android application made in the Java language with all time update Database.
+The project is made for Dougals College Assignment and it is a household ledger Android application made in the Java language with all time update Database.

 ## Final Product